openhab/openhab-addons/bundles/org.openhab.binding.twitter/README.md

 # Twitter Binding

-The Twitter binding allows your home to Tweet it's status, 280 characters at a time.
+The Twitter binding allows your home to Tweet, 280 characters at a time.
+It also supports direct messages and tweeting with media.

 ## Supported Things